LLNL/sundials/doc/arkode/guide/source/sunlinsol/ARKode_requirements.rst

-If the SUNLinSol object self-identifies as having type ``SUNLINEARSOLVER_ITERATIVE`` or ``SUNLINEARSOLVER_MATRIX_ITERATIVE``, then ARKLS will set the input tolerance ``delta`` as described in :ref:`Mathematics.Error.Linear`.
+If the SUNLinSol object self-identifies as having type ``SUNLINEARSOLVER_ITERATIVE`` or ``SUNLINEARSOLVER_MATRIX_ITERATIVE``, then ARKLS will set the input tolerance ``delta`` as described in :numref:`Mathematics.Error.Linear`.
 However, if the iterative linear solver does not support scaling matrices (i.e., the :c:func:`SUNLinSolSetScalingVectors()` routine is ``NULL``), then ARKLS will attempt to adjust the linear solver tolerance to account